Fourier multipliers on graded Lie groups: Introduction

 with $C=C_{p,G}$ independent of $\sigma$. \end{theorem}

-The precise definitions of graded homogeneous Lie groups, their dilations weights and Rockland operators amongst others will be recalled in Section \ref{sec_preliminary}.

-Theorem \ref{thm_intro} applied to the abelian Euclidean setting, that is, $(\bR^d,+)$ with the usual isotropic dilation with $\cR$ being the Laplace operator, boils down to the Mihlin theorem.
-It will also be the case for Theorem \ref{thm_main}.
+Theorem \ref{thm_intro} applied to the abelian Euclidean setting, that is, $(\bR^d,+)$ with the usual isotropic dilation with $\cR$ being the Laplace operator, yields the Mihlin theorem.
+It will also be the case for Theorem \ref{thm_main0}.
 Indeed in the Euclidean abelian setting, $\pi(\cR)$ is replaced with $|\xi|^2$ where $\xi$ is the (Fourier) dual variable.

-The $L^p$-multiplier problem has been extensively studied in various contexts.
-On Lie groups, these studies have focussed on spectral multipliers of one (or several) operator such as a sub-Laplacian.
-The only exceptions known to the authors are on compact Lie groups, first on ${\rm SU}(2)$ by Coifman and Weiss in 1971, see \cite{coifman+weiss_cras}, and more recently on any compact Lie group by Ruzhansky and Wirth \cite{ruzhansky+wirth}.
-As in the latter paper, our approach uses difference operators.
-We will also use the Calder\'on-Zygmund theory adapted to the setting of spaces of homogeneous type as in \cite{coifman+weiss}, see also \cite{riviere}.

-The results of this paper may be applied to show that the Riesz operators associated with Rockland operators are bounded on some $L^p$ spaces, see Remark \ref{rem_riesz}.
+We now give the analogue of the H\"ormander-type condition.
+In Definition \ref{def_Hslu} and subsequent discussion we introduce and investigate uniformly local right- and left- Sobolev spaces $H^s_{l.u.,R}(\Gh)$ and $H^s_{l.u.,L}(\Gh)$ on the unitary dual $\Gh$, respectively.
+Using these spaces we can then define uniformly local Sobolev spaces on $\Gh$ by